LegalizeAdulthood/NAnt.ParallelFor/README.md

 # NAnt.ParallelFor
 An extension for NAnt for parallel task execution

+Attention: Starting with version 0.2.0beta1, the &lt;parallel&gt; task has been renamed to &lt;parallelfor&gt; task to distinguish it from Ants &lt;parallel&gt; task.

 This plugin allows you to execute a sequence of task for a set of files, directories, file lines or string items.
 It's similar to NAnt's foreach task (http://nant.sourceforge.net/release/0.92/help/tasks/foreach.html), but allows you to execute the tasks in parallel for each item.

 The plugin is still under development.
 If you find any bugs or request a feature, feel free to create an issue.